Nugent, Tasmania

 Nugent is a rural locality in the local government areas (LGA) of Glamorgan–Spring Bay and Sorell in the South-east LGA region of Tasmania.
 The locality is about 18 km north-east of the town of Sorell.
 The 2016 census gives a population of 101 for the state suburb of Nugent.
 The town has a marine west coast, warm summer climate.
 Altitude is the main determinant of local climate in the region, and droughts are almost non-existent.
 The town experiences early autumn rainfall.

 History

 The Nugent post office opened on 5 February 1883 and closed in 1968.
 Nugent was gazetted as a locality in 1960.

 Geography

 Currajong Rivulet forms a small part of the northern boundary.

 Infrastructure

 Route C331 (Nugent Road) enters from the south and runs north-east to an intersection with Route C335 in the centre.
 Route C335 (Kellevie Road) enters from the south-east and runs north-west to the same intersection, from where it continues north-west as Nugent Road until it exits.
-Nugent Road runs from Sorrel to Buckland, and Kellevie Road passes near Kellevie immediately before entering Nugent.
+Nugent Road runs from Sorell to Buckland, and Kellevie Road passes near Kellevie immediately before entering Nugent.